NCFR Olson Grant: Bridging Research, Theory, and Practice

 - Application for IRB approval prior must be submitted prior to submitting grant application

 How to Apply

-Proposals will be submitted via online application form annually during March, with proposals due March 31.
+Proposals will be submitted via online application form annually.

 Proposals should specifically discuss how the project bridges research, theory, and practice.
 It is required that you submit your application for IRB approval prior to applying for the NCFR Olson Grant; if selected as the grant recipient, you will receive the grant funds once your IRB application has been approved.